friedrith/clean-code/rules/less-comments-is-bettter.md

 _There are certainly times when code makes a poor vehicle for explanation.
 Unfortunately, many programmers have taken this to mean that code is seldom, if ever, a good means for explanation.
 This is patently false._ from _Clean code_ by Robert C. Martin p55.

+> This rule applies to comments and generally all documentation related to the code explanation.
+But it doesn't apply to API documentation that is often designed to be used without even diving in the code.
+[Mui documentation](https://mui.com/material-ui/getting-started/overview/) is for example very useful and shouldn't be remove.
+It also doesn't apply to CONTRIBUTING.md or README.md that are often documentation about the team practices or how to start the project.

 ## Practical examples

 We can see code like this sometimes: